TimKraemer/minimal-npm-webpack-react-es6-production-environment/README.md

 * ES6 Support
 * CSS, SCSS (SASS), LESS support
 * ESLint linting
+* Module Chunking
-* ... results at the time of writing to a production-build with a total size of `228 kB`
+* ... results at the time of writing to a production-build with a total size of `264 kB`